pmlmodelling/NEMO3.6-FABM/README.rst

   #typical global:
   ./makenemo -m XC_ARCHER_INTEL_NOSIGNEDZERO -n ORCA2_LIM_FABM

-Specific notes on the FABM_-ERSEM_ implementation
+Specific notes on the NEMO-FABM coupler
 =============================================

-FABM needs to be compiled separately before the compilation of NEMO with ERSEM enabled.
+FABM needs to be compiled separately before the compilation of NEMO with FABM (and ERSEM) can be enabled.
 Usually, the following suffices to achieve this::

    mkdir -p ~/build/nemo && cd ~/build/nemo